 Don’t Forget Personal Hygiene While Working From Home

 It’s easy to disregard personal hygiene when you aren’t going out to work.
 From not taking a shower to skip brushing your teeth, and working in your pajamas, the list can go on and on.

-You maybe asking how does this makes someone stress?
+Are you maybe asking how does this make someone stress?
 You may not notice it, but if you take time to freshen yourself up even when you are not going anywhere on a given day, you’re feeling better than when you just get up and jump to your workstation.
-Also don’t forget the short and long term effects of not taking care of yourself.
+Also, don’t forget the short and long-term effects of not taking care of yourself.

 Prepare Meals in Advance

 Lunch and dinner in advance?
 Yes!
 Even the next day meals if you can.

 Things like skipping meals because you woke up late are not uncommon to working at home folks.
 This leads to snacking on junk foods while working, skipping breakfast, and ordering food from outside.
 French fries, pizza, a quick drive to the gas station for slushies … the list of junk foods that you could munch are endless if you are going to work with an empty stomach.

 What you see is what you get.
 If you see healthy foods on the counter then you eat healthy food.

 What if I know already the things I need to do everyday and I do it the next day again?